 You could also be subject to a claim in the civil courts for damages, or be held to be in contempt of court.
 So it's important to think carefully about what you intend to say before posting information.

 In a non-personal capacity

-If you are representing an organisation or promoting your business interests then, even if you are doing so through your own social networking pages, you will be subject to the Data Protection Act and may need to comply with the data protection principles.
+If you are representing an organisation or promoting your business interests then, even if you are doing so through your own social networking pages, you will be subject to the GDPR and may need to comply with the data protection principles.

 We have previously produced guidance on when the requirements of the DPA applied to social networking and forums, which is linked below.
 It is our intention to update this guidance to explain the requirements of the GDPR in due course, but in the meantime you may find some of the general principles it discusses helpful.